shomykohai/shomykohai.github.io/_posts/2025-02-13-unlocking-the-motorola-g23.md

 We thought about exploiting a buffer overflow, but then..<br><br>

-I decided to finally reverse engineer how the key was generated from the phone.
+I decided to finally put all my efforts on the only guaranteed to work method: reverse engineer how the key was generated from the phone.

+Below, is the final algorithm I reverse engineered using Ghidra

 ```c
 #define UNLOCK_KEY_SIZE 32